7 Ways to Celebrate Juneteenth!

 - Black Is King

-Observe the holiday reading fictional and nonfictional literature by Black authors that will teach and celebrate.
+Observe the holiday reading fictional and nonfictional literature by Black authors that will educate and celebrate.

 - Juneteenth by Ralph Ellison